catabr14/semantic-segmentation/README.md

 2. Morphological closing is applied to merge fragmented regions
 3. External contours are detected
 4. Each valid contour is counted as one object
-5. Results are saved as annotated images and a CSV file
+5. Results are saved as annotated images and in a CSV file

 ---